lpsinger/userguide/content.rst

 GCN Notice Contents
 -------------------

-Like all VOEvent XML packets, LIGO/Virgo GCN Notices contain of several top-level sections (Who, WhereWhen, What).
 The table below is a diagrammatic representation of the contents of a LIGO/Virgo GCN Notice.

 +-------------------+-------------------------------------------+-------------------------------------------------------+
 |                   | CBC                                       | Burst                                                 |